pabloelt/pabloelt.github.io/content/project/project8/index.md

 {{< figure src="/project8/sw1_r1.png" title="Sprint Week 1.
 Results 1." >}}

+It seems the dataset's granularity is incorrect, and some records are duplicated.
+This could be due to missing fields, such as the time when orders were taken or the number of orders on the same date.
+To analyze the data properly, we need to fix these issues.

+A simple but effective approach is to combine the duplicated records by summing the total amount and considering the average value for the official and offer prices.
+Here's an example of how to do that:

 For the design of this project, we have followed a straightforward methodology, summarized in the following image.
 The initial time invested in creating this methodology plan will help us to organize the information properly and to present a more complete and valuable final dashboard.
 Additionally, this methodology will also help to optimize time and resources in the implementation of the dashboard.